alanng10/Style/Docue/Major/a.md

 Style is lite so as to be effecon in feeling.

-Style is not tagged with negative comp so as to be effecon in feeling.
+Style is not tagged with negative feeling comp so as to be effecon in feeling.